Insight: Fear and suspicion in Pakistan hamper global polio fight

 Yet evidence from Pakistan and Afghanistan, two of only three countries where polio is still endemic, suggests a battle lies ahead to overcome Taliban opposition, vaccine refusals, security and funding gaps to beat out that last one percent.

-"We are working hard to depoliticise the whole thing," said Gates, whose $35 billion Gates Foundation is spearheading international efforts to eradicate the disease.
+"We are working hard to depoliticize the whole thing," said Gates, whose $35 billion Gates Foundation is spearheading international efforts to eradicate the disease.

 "In no way should this campaign be associated with just the West," he said.
 "This is the whole world working together to eradicate a disease."